antipin/co2-monitor/README.md

  * ``npm run start``
  * ``http://localhost:8001``

-If there are any errors concerning, i guess you should build [CO2mon](https://github.com/dmage/co2mon) by yourself and replace bundled binary with builded one.
+If there are any errors concerning lack of some library, I guess you should build [CO2mon](https://github.com/dmage/co2mon) by yourself and replace bundled binary with builded one.